ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/04-recurrence-relations.md

 - Average-case is **not** a good thing - what are we averaging on?
 :::

-In section XX, we determined that the average-case analysis of quicksort had the following recurrence:
+In section @sec:complexity-analysis-1, we determined that the average-case analysis of quicksort had the following recurrence:

 \begin{eqnarray*}